l5d1l5/Scholarly_publication/README.md

 The hope: ```African scholarship is of a standard and quality -- promotion of local scholarship``.

-    The impact factor does not measure the good quality of a given journal, nor a number of a citation for a given article.
+*The impact factor does not measure the good quality of a given journal, nor a number of a citation for a given article.
 The two most cited papers in South Africa are quite controversial.
-Notice that the impact factor is highly related to the field of the journal.
+Notice that the impact factor is highly related to the field of the journal*.

 Check publications ethics:  publicationethics.org